 - Change the type of diaper.
 If you use cloth, try disposables.
 Or try a different brand of disposable diaper.

 - If you wash your own cloth diapers, change your detergent.
 Choose a mild, hypoallergenic detergent.
-Or add a half-cup of vinegar to the rinse cycle.
+Or add ½ cup of vinegar to the rinse cycle.